kofm/kora/docs/source/configuration.rst

 Site Visibility
 ~~~~~~~~~~~~~~~

-::

-    PUBLIC='false'
+.. option:: PUBLIC

     Boolean.
 Determines whether accessing your *kora* installation
     requires a password.
 By default (False), the application restricts
     access to logged-in users with a username and password.When set to
     `true`, the following sections will be accessible **read-only** by
     anyone:

     - Plants > Species, Varieties, and Protections

     - Describe > Descriptions, Protocols, and Entities

+::

+    PUBLIC='false'

 Auditing Interaction
 ~~~~~~~~~~~~~~~~~~~~